 Do you have a piece of woodenware or carving that you’re not sure how to decorate or enhance?
 Come and learn three simple techniques of surface decoration to make your wood look grand!
 Kroting is cutting lines into wood after the object has been painted or stained.
 Svidekor is burning small patterns and symbols into wood with a heated tool.
 Kolrosing is incising fine lines into the wood surface and brushing with a colored pigment.
 Participants will need to bring or purchase woodenware (or bring your own carved pieces).

 About the Instructors

 Rebecca Hanna of Decorah, Iowa, is passionate about many Norwegian folk arts, especially woodworking.
-A graduate of Luther College in elementary education and museum studies, she is a retired elementary teacher.
-Rebecca is a Vesterheim Gold Medalist and was instrumental in the creation of Vesterheim magazine, Vol. 3, No. 2 dedicated to woodworking.
+A graduate of Luther College in elementary education and museum studies, she is a retired elementary school teacher.
+Rebecca is a Vesterheim Gold Medalist and was instrumental in the creation of Vesterheim Magazine, Vol. 3, No. 2, dedicated to woodworking.